alex-saez/jogger-map/README.md

-### Color-code Manhattan streets according to jogger preferences
+### Color-coding Manhattan streets according to jogger preferences

 + Summary:
 This application lets the user define preferences for streets for jogging and color-codes street segements accordingly.
 As of now, the user can choose the relative importance of two variables: density of trees and flatness of the path (more variables to come).
 The app also displays nearby water fountains and public restrooms.